Kandi Burruss: Solo work and production

 After the disbanding of Xscape, Burruss focused on production and songwriting.
 In 1999, Burruss co-wrote, along with Kevin "She'kspere" Briggs, three major hit songs: "No Scrubs" for TLC, "Bills, Bills, Bills" for Destiny's Child, and "There You Go", Pink's debut single.
 All three songs had writing involvement by their respective artists, and "No Scrubs" was also co-written by Burruss's former groupmate Tameka "Tiny" Cottle.

 In 2000, Kandi released her debut album, Hey Kandi..., which spawned the singles "Don't Think I'm Not" and "Cheatin' on Me".
 "Don't Think I'm Not" reached number 24 on the Billboard Hot 100.
 The album did not do as well on the chart as the lead single did, reaching #72 on the Billboard 200.

 Burruss won the American Society of Composers, Authors and Publishers's Songwriter of the Year award in 2000, in the Rhythm & Soul category.
 She was the first African-American woman to win the award.

 Burruss rewrote and executive produced the 2009 song "Tardy for the Party" for her Real Housewives of Atlanta co-star Kim Zolciak.
 On March 12, 2013, Kandi Burruss, and her collaborating songwriter/producer, Rodney "Don Vito" Richard, filed suit against Zolciak for profits earned from "Tardy for the Party".
-In the documents filed, Burruss' attorney, RHOA castmate Phaedra Parks, alleges her clients wrote the song for Zolciak and that Zolciak released and sold the single "without [the] plaintiffs' authorization, license or consent."
+In the documents filed by Burruss' attorney and RHOA castmate Phaedra Parks, Parks alleged her clients wrote the song for Zolciak and Zolciak released and sold the single "without [the] plaintiffs' authorization, license or consent."
 Burruss was also seeking a temporary restraining order to prevent future sales of the song and the "destruction of all copies of the infringing single and any other product of defendant's that infringe plaintiffs' copyrights", punitive damages, attorney's fees, and a jury trial.
 The lawsuit was dismissed on October 12, 2013, after the presiding judge deemed that Burruss failed to furnish enough evidence of copyright infringement.

 Following a hiatus from music, Burruss recorded her first EP, The Fly Above EP, which was released on October 29, 2009.
 In December 2009, Burruss announced she had signed a deal with Asylum Records after her deal with Capitol Records fell through.
 Her second album, Kandi Koated, was released in December 2010.
 Burruss also teamed with Atlanta female rapper Rasheeda to form the duo Peach Candy.

 The 2017 song "Shape of You" by Ed Sheeran, which ranks as one of the most successful singles of all time, drew comparisons in its lyrical rhythm to "No Scrubs", particularly in the pre-chorus line, "Boy, let's not talk too much/ Grab on my waist and put that body on me."
 As a result, Burruss, Cottle, and Briggs were awarded co-writing credits on "Shape of You".